 Understanding soft and hard skills and their importance in the workplace will ultimately influence how you craft your job description copy, the qualities you look for in candidates, and the questions you ask to assess said skills.

 What are hard skills?

-Any technical knowledge or training you have gained through your work experience or education is known as a hard skill.
-Some examples might include:
+Any technical knowledge or training gained through work experience or education is considered a hard skill.
+For example, this might include:

-- A designer that has studied or self-taught skills with Adobe design programs.
+- A designer that has studied or self-taught skills in Adobe design programs.